dmbarbour/glas/docs/GlasDesign.md

 ### Stowage

-Glas systems will support large data using content-addressed storage.
-A subtree can be serialized to cheap, high-latency storage and referenced by secure hash.
+Glas systems will support storage and communication of large data by serializing subtrees to the [Glas Object](GlasObject.md) (aka 'glob') encoding then referencing the glob binary by SHA3-512 secure hash.
 I call this pattern 'stowage'.
-Stowage serves a similar role as virtual memory, but there are several benefits related to semantic data alignment and content-addressed storage:

-* implicit deduplication and structure sharing
-* incremental upload, download, and durability
-* provider-independent, validated distribution
-* memoization over large trees can use hashes
-* value-level alignment simplifies control

-Glas programs can use annotations to guide use of stowage.
-It is also feasible to extend the module system with access to some content-addressed data.
-And a garbage collector could heuristically use stowage to recover volatile memory resources.
-Use of stowage is not directly observable within a Glas program modulo reflection effects.

-The [Glas Object](GlasObject.md) (aka 'glob') encoding is intended to provide a primary representation for stowage.
-However, stowage doesn't strongly imply use of Glas Object.
+Stowage can be guided by program annotations or performed heuristically by a garbage collector.
+Stowage essentially replaces use of virtual-memory paging.
+Consistent use of secure hashes simplifies the interaction of stowage with memoization and content distribution.

 ### Memoization

 Purely functional subprograms in Glas can be annotated for memoization.
 This can be implemented by storing a lookup table mapping inputs to outputs.
-This lookup table can be persistent to support reuse across builds and integrate more conveniently with stowage.
+This lookup table can be persistent to support reuse across builds, and integrate with stowage.

 Glas systems assume memoization as a solution to many performance issues that would otherwise require explicit state.
 Without memoization, the potential scale of Glas systems would be severely constrained.

+### Content Distribution

+Networked Glas systems will support [content distribution networks (CDNs)](https://en.wikipedia.org/wiki/Content_delivery_network) to improve performance when repeatedly serving large values.
+This feature is tightly aligned with *Stowage*.

+The Glas CDN network is not fully trusted, so all data distributed through it is encrypted.
+This is achieved by splitting the 512-bit secure hash (SHA3-512) into two parts: a 256-bit lookup key, and a 256-bit decryption key.
+The client will query the CDN using the lookup key, download the encrypted binary, decrypt then decompress locally, and verify against the original secure hash.

+The encrypted binary includes a non-encrypted header that records encryption algorithm, compression algorithm, decompressed size, and optional metadata.

+When uploading data, the CDN must receive the the lookup key, encrypted binary, and a list of dependencies.
+The dependencies are provided as an array of lookup keys.
+The CDN requires all transitive dependencies before distributing the value, and may use remember this list to support garbage collection.
+The CDN should never see the decryption key.

 ### Acceleration